 During each wellness visit, we thoroughly examine your pet with its breed in mind.
 Your pet’s heart and lungs are evaluated.
 Next, his or her eyes, ears, mouth and teeth are examined.

-We check for signs of tumors, skin conditions and problems with the joints and muscles and we palpate your pet's abdomen for signs of swelling and abnormalities.
-As part of your pet's complete physical examination, we may also perform various laboratory tests.
+We check for signs of tumors, skin conditions and problems with the joints and muscles and we palpate your pet’s abdomen for signs of swelling and abnormalities.
+As part of your pet’s complete physical examination, we may also perform various laboratory tests.
 These include fecal centrifugation for detecting internal parasites, blood tests for detecting heartworm and tick exposure, and general blood screenings to identify potential breed-related medical problems and conditions.
 It is our goal that your pet remain in such good health that we see him or her only for wellness visits.

 Examinations are an essential step in detecting problems before they become serious health issues.
 Regular wellness exams are the best way to keep your pet healthy and prevent disease and illness before they become difficult – and costly – to treat.